scipion-em/scipion-em-cryoassess/README.rst

 *CONDA_ACTIVATION_CMD*: If undefined, it will rely on conda command being in the PATH (not recommended), which can lead to execution problems mixing scipion python with conda ones.
-One example of this could can be seen bellow but depending on your conda version and shell you will need something different:
+One example of this could can be seen below but depending on your conda version and shell you will need something different:
 CONDA_ACTIVATION_CMD = eval "$(/extra/miniconda3/bin/conda shell.bash hook)"

-*CRYOASSESS_ACTIVATION_CMD* (default = conda activate cryoassess-0.1.0):
+*CRYOASSESS_ENV_ACTIVATION* (default = conda activate cryoassess-0.1.0):
 Command to activate the cryoassess environment.

 The deep-learning models can be downloaded from